bill-ramos-rmoswi/babelfish_postgresql_towel/Best_Practices/Embracing STRING_SPLIT versus Table-Valued Function.md

 # Optimizing String Splitting in SQL Server and Babelfish: A Performance Journey
 Written by Bill Ramos @bill_ramos_rmoswi
-This blog post was written with the help of Claude.ai and validated by me
+This blog post was written with the help of Claude.ai and validated by me.

 ## Introduction

 As database technologies evolve, it's crucial to stay updated with the latest features that can enhance your query performance.
 In this post, we'll explore string splitting operations in SQL Server and Babelfish for PostgreSQL, comparing different approaches and their performance implications.
-We'll also provide practical guidance on how to refactor your existing code to take advantage of these optimizations.
+I'll also provide practical guidance on how to refactor your existing code to take advantage of these optimizations.

 ## The Evolution of String Splitting in SQL Server